jonspalmer/view_component-storybook/README.md

 ### Constructor API

+ViewComponent stories provide a constructor API to provide flexibility in your ViewComponent initializers.

-Suppose you have a component that looks like this:
+Give a header class that looks like the following:

 ```ruby
 class HeaderComponent < ViewComponent::Base